Updated February 21, 2023

-Across all of Missouri, PV solar installation purchases are eligible for the Federal Investment Tax Credit, set at 26% of all the costs associated with the design and installation of the array.
+Across all of Missouri, PV solar installation purchases are eligible for the Federal Investment Tax Credit (FITC), set at 30% of all the costs associated with the design and installation of the array.
 This credit is a dollar for dollar reduction in your federal tax liability; however, it is not a refundable tax credit.
 The remaining solar tax credit value can be rolled over into the following tax year.
 The investment tax credit is attractive to individuals and businesses with tax liability.
-Educational institutions, non-profit organizations, and governmental entities can not take advantage of this incentive.
+With the passage of the Inflation Reduction Act in 2022, non-profit organizations and government entities can now take advantage of this incentive through Direct Pay.

-This federal tax credit is 26% for systems ‘placed in service’ by the end of 2022.
-After 2022, the tax credit drops to 22% and then starting in January 2024 expires entirely for residential systems.
-(After 2024 the tax credit for commercial and utility entities will be 10%.)
-Please talk to your tax adviser on how the Federal Investment Tax Credit impacts your tax situation.
+This federal tax credit is 30% for systems ‘placed in service’ between January 1, 2022 and December 31, 2032.
+After 2032, the tax credit drops down.
+Consult your tax adviser on how the Federal Investment Tax Credit impacts your tax situation.

 Start an instant estimate to see how much you can save with solar.

 For Missouri residents, some utilities provide a rebate to incentivize the purchase of a solar array.
 Ameren Missouri, the local utility for most St. Louisans, offers a 25-cent/watt rebate.
 The Ameren Missouri Solar Rebate is calculated based on the production size of your array.
 For instance, if you installed a 10 kW array (10,000 watts), your rebate would be 10,000 * .25 = $2,500.